Appleby Magna: Tudor and Jacobean period

 It was during the Tudor era that the downfall of the de Appleby family occurred.
 Sir George de Appleby was killed following the Battle of Pinkie Cleugh in Scotland in 1547.
 His wife, Joyce, was burned as a Protestant martyr in Lichfield.
 Their eldest son, George, sold the manor in 1549 and later drowned.
 His nephew, Francis (son of his brother Richard), died childless.

 It was at the end of the Tudor period that the next influential family, the Moores, entered the village.
 Charles Moore is recorded as "Lord of the manor of Appleby Parva" in 1599, although the exact date of his arrival to the village is unknown.

 Charles' second son, Sir John Moore (born 1620), is responsible for the village's most famous building, the Sir John Moore Church of England Primary School.
 Since his elder brother, Charles, was expected to inherit the family estates, as the second son Sir John was expected to make his own way in the world.
 Sir John, and all subsequent generations of younger sons, went to London to make a living as merchants.
 Sir John was unquestionably the most successful, becoming friends with Charles II, as well as Lord Mayor and subsequently Alderman of London.

 Sir John Moore died childless, but before his death chose to use his money for the benefit of the children of his home parish, Appleby.
 Sir John commissioned Sir Christopher Wren to design a school building to be built in Appleby Magna.
-The work was carried out by a Member of Wren's company, Sir William Wilson, and was completed in 1697; Sir John did not live to see its completion.
+The work was carried out by a Member of Wren's company, Sir William Wilson, and was completed in 1697.

 The Moore family held considerable influence in the village until the 20th century, with members of the family being both Lord and Squire of the Manor, and Rector of St Michael's and All Angels' church.